frontarm/navi/docs/getting-started/Declaration.md

-# Declaring a Junction Tree
+# Declaring Junctions

-To create a junction tree, you use the five *declaration functions*:
+This package is designed to do the hard work of converting between Locations and Route Sets.
+But to do its job, it needs you to declare your junctions in a format which it understands.
+And that means using the five *declaration functions*:

 - `Branch`
 - `Junction`